Our debt solutions

 A Scottish Trust Deed legally prevents action from your lenders, while enabling you to repay your debts at a pace you can manage.
 Your unsecured debt repayments will be reduced to an amount you can afford alongside your other important living costs.
 Most Trust Deeds last four years, and at the end of that time, if they are successfully completed, any unsecured debt you haven't repaid is completely written off.Find out more about Trust Deeds

 As a last resort, bankruptcy (sometimes also known as sequestration in Scotland) could be your most suitable way out of problems with unmanageable debt.
 When no other suitable options are available, going bankrupt will write off unaffordable unsecured debts and prevent further action from your lenders.
-You'll only have to make payments towards those debts if you can afford it, and only for up to three years.
+You'll only have to make payments towards those debts if you can afford it, and only for up to four years.
 Bankruptcy is a serious step with long-lasting consequences and it could cost you your home, if you own it.Find out more about bankruptcy in Scotland

 MAP (Minimal Asset Process) bankruptcy